AKloc/BookNotes/How to Read a Book.md

 	- Going back and re-reading too often.
 It's OK to not completely "get" something sometimes.
 	- Book recommended pointing with index, middle, and thumb to scan across lines
 - Don't understand something?
 Keep reading, straight through, and then try reading the book again afterward when you have more context.
+- It gets WORDY at some points.
+I spent 20 minutes reading about the concept that sometimes words mean different things in different contexts.

 **What can I do with this?**
 - I'm going to start reading the Table of Contents.